By definition, a wide area network (WAN) connects two locations that are not on the same local area network (LAN).

 Transmitting video over WANs is different than transmitting video over LANs because users rarely have control over the complete network; typically they only control the end point that belongs to each of the LANs and the WAN trying to connect them.

 When transmitting real-time streams over IP from point to point over a WAN, there is no second chance when following the SMPTE 2022 standard.
 The data is sent once over the network with no possibility to resend, retry, or even know if the TS reaches the destination.
 We refer to this as “fire and forget” because we send (“fire”) content over the network and forget about it.
 The delivery pass can’t be altered.
 In the past some companies have promoted proprietary ways of resending lost packets over IP for video transmission, but these are at the expense of increased bandwidth and large induced delays.
-[The Video Services Forum has recently announced new standards that facilitate retransmission without delay.]
-This has forced content providers to purchase end-to-end equipment from a single supplier.
+This to date has forced content providers to purchase end-to-end equipment from a single supplier.

 To protect the packets during transmission, it’s advisable to use transmission equipment that supports SMPTE 2022 forward error correction (FEC) signal generation.

-However, what happens if some (or all) packets don’t arrive at the desired destination?
+What happens if some (or all) packets don’t arrive at the desired destination?
 A single Ethernet packet can carry up to seven MPEG-2 TS packets.
 If a packet is lost in the transmission, it will affect the output stream and could affect the picture.
-(It is difficult to say for sure what the impact of the lost packet will be, as it depends on the actual packet lost.)
+(It's difficult to say for sure what the impact of the lost packet will be, as it depends on the actual packet lost.)

 For example, if the lost Ethernet packet only contains information pertaining to a corner of the picture—affecting only one or two pixels—the result might be a barely noticeable artifact on the decoded picture.
 If, on the other hand, the missing packet pertains to the start of the audio frame, it could result in a very loud pop.
 Another issue is that the loss of packets over a WAN is unpredictable and none of the network equipment is aware of the content that is being transmitted.